How to Wash a Car Wrap – And Maintain It

 Additionally, since Ceramic Pro understands the difference in molecular composition of surfaces, we have a formula specifically created to permanently bond with car wrapping vinyl.
 The formula is Ceramic Pro PPF and Vinyl.

 This is good news not just for private vehicles but also for fleet vehicles.
-Remember, car wraps actually began in the commercial industry.
-If you have a fleet of 20 vehicles wrapped you would like those wraps to look good for a few years and not need re-wrapping any time soon.
+Remember, car wraps began in the commercial industry.
+If you have a fleet of 20 vehicles wrapped, you would like those wraps to look good for a few years and not need re-wrapping any time soon.
 These are vehicles that are driven daily and often live outside, never garaged.

 Some solid color cast vinyl wraps can be polished with some of the same compounds used to polish paint.
-That said, this is NOT recommended for calendared vinyls or printed wraps.
-I advise you not to try and polish your car wrap unless you really know the difference between these types of vinyls or you risk damaging your wrap permanently.
+That said, this is NOT recommended for calendared vinyl’s or printed wraps.
+I advise you not to try and polish your car wrap unless you really know the difference between this type of vinyl’s, or you risk damaging your wrap permanently.